 As discussed here previously, a normal five cent 1952 pack is predominantly green and red.
 Two varieties of this pack were issued.
 The first, as this example from Cardboard Connection shows, is horizontally aligned and has two side panel ads.
 One touts the new Giant Size cards within, while the other extolls a premium offer for baseball pennants:

 Above the pennant offer is a block of information that includes a 1952 copyright date.

-Topps also came out with a very similar wrapper but changed the "Giant Size" ad panel to one advertising baseball emblem premiums with just a short line about the Giant Size cards..
+Topps also came out with a very similar wrapper but changed the "Giant Size" ad panel to one advertising baseball emblem premiums by retaining the short line about collecting the Giant Size cards.
 The webmaster at 1952baseballcards.com thinks these only held first series cards only but I am not so sure it was limited to only that series, for reasons that will be revealed momentarily:

 The above wrapper is from a Huggins & Scott auction and you can see the emblem ad atop (the wrapper is not fully shown).
 These are much harder to find than the other variety which would support the first series only theory but when the high numbers came out, Topps used the above variety, replacing green with blue, so they may have been used here and there as needed (or found in the warehouse):

 So the "emblem" wrapper was either trotted out again or the continuity is all screwed up, which is always a possibility with Topps.
 That blue block of color also appears jury rigged-look at how it does not seamlessly transition to the red portion of the wrapper.

 Compare the high number '52 wrapper with the regular 1953 wrappers and you can see why confusion exists.
 Here is the earlier 1953 wrapper, with clear dating: